offensive-vk/auto-issue/README.md

 # auto-issue

 This GitHub Action allows you to automate the creation of issues in a repository.
 This supports more options like assigning users, adding labels, and integrating with workflows that may fail.
+Check the Actions tab for behind the scenes.

 ## Example Usage